 School avoidance occurs in about 5% of all school-aged children and affects girls and boys equally.
 It usually occurs between the ages of 5 and 11.

 The cause is often unclear, but psychologic factors (eg, anxiety, depression) and social factors (eg, having no friends, feeling rejected by peers, being bullied) may contribute.
-If school avoidance behaviors escalate to the point at which a child is missing a lot of school, the behaviors may be an indication of more serious problems (see Anxiety Disorders in Children and Adolescents).
+If school avoidance behaviors escalate to the point at which a child is missing a lot of school, the behaviors may be an indication of more serious problems (see Overview of Anxiety Disorders in Children and Adolescents).
 A sensitive child may be overreacting with fear to a teacher's strictness or rebukes.
 Changes in classroom staffing or curriculum can precipitate school resistance in children with special educational needs.
 Younger children tend to manifest somatic complaints (eg, stomachache, nausea) or make excuses to avoid school.
 Some children directly refuse to go to school.
 Alternatively, children may go to school without difficulty but become anxious or develop physical symptoms during the school day, often going regularly to the nurse's office.
 This behavior is unlike that of adolescents, who may decide not to attend school (truancy).

 School avoidance tends to result from